Appdynamics/AD-Air-Deploy/README.md

 # AD-Air-Deploy

-If deployed to AWS, use something like a t3.large or t3.xlarge linux instance.
+This is a reasonably large application, using 22 containers.
+If deployed to AWS, use something like a t3.xlarge linux instance.

 Dependencies:
 docker